Unless ordered by the coroner, post-mortem examinations, such as those undertaken by medical schools, require consent before death.

 Consent is required prior to carrying out a post-mortem examination unless it is ordered by the coroner.
 As is the case with organ and tissue donation, the law operates on the principle that the views a person expressed while alive about the use of their body after death will be respected once they are dead.
 Therefore, the law on consent for post-mortem examinations and for donation of bodies to medical schools is, in most respects, the same as for organ and tissue donation after death (see Organ and tissue donation after death).

-Under section 156 of the PHWA 2008, the Chief Health Officer has the power to require a doctor who has appropriate qualifications or experience to carry out an autopsy on a body.
+Under the PHW Act (s 156), the Chief Health Officer has the power to require a doctor who has appropriate qualifications or experience to carry out an autopsy.
 An autopsy may be ordered if the Chief Health Officer believes that an infectious disease caused, may have caused, or contributed to the person’s death; an autopsy is necessary to determine whether there is a serious risk to public health; and the coroner does not have jurisdiction over the body.